Underworld-Geodynamics-Education/Cloud-Intro2Python/docs/Instructions.md

 We use the [jupyter](www.jupyter.org) notebook system as the webserver.
 This is necessary because we want to mix live content with static content but docker means we don't really know our IP address or port - we have to make links entirely within the one server.
 This is not a big deal but does constrain how we structure the website and links.

-The site is built using [jekyll](http://jekyllrb.com) which combines a pile of markdown files plus stylesheets and produces an elegant, entirely static website.
-Jekyll is deployed by github to make websites from repositories that they host (and I use this for [www.moresi.info](http://www.moresi.info)).
+The site is built using [mkdocs](http://) which combines a pile of markdown files plus stylesheets and produces an elegant, entirely static website.
 The plus side is that you need only think about markdown and not stylesheets but, of course there is a layer of additional logic and more to learn.

 # My Content !